-Tyto Robotics has officially released the long-anticipated ‘Flight Stand’, the newest piece of equipment in their line of drone test stands.
-The ‘Flight Stand’ is part of a new generation of products with enhanced capabilities that succeed their Series 1580 and 1780 test stands.
+Tyto Robotics has officially released the long-anticipated ‘Flight Stand’, the newest piece of equipment in their line of drone thrust stands.
+The ‘Flight Stand’ is part of a new generation of products with enhanced capabilities that succeed their Series 1580 and 1780 thrust stands.

 Figure 1: Flight Stand 15 in a coaxial testing set-up